top of page

 Lost your Australian Permanent Residency?
 Here's how to get it back!

+This article is also available in Spanish .
 Are you an Aussie Permanent Resident (PR) visa holder who left Australia after receiving your PR, only to find yourself in a panic about potentially losing it?
 The information below will help guide you through the process of reclaiming your PR status.
 Let's break it down step by step: Understand the 5-Year Travel Limit : Your initial PR grant allows you to travel in and out of Australia for up to five years.
-However, if you travel outside Australia after this time limit w
+However, if you trav

 mandevillemigratio